Charles Edward, Duke of Saxe-Coburg and Gotha: 1920s political and paramilitary activities

-Charles Edward also funded various anti-semitic nationalist groups.
+Charles Edward also funded various antisemitic nationalist groups.
 In 1922, he was invited to a traditional event where the best-performing student leaving a local gymnasium (Note: Academically focused German secondary school) could make a speech.
 The schoolboy that year was a young Jewish man called Hans Morgenthau.
 The former duke expressed his disapproval by turning his back to Morgenthau and holding his nose throughout the speech.
 On 14 October 1922, the Nazi Party participated in a nationalist event called the German Day in Coburg, which involved a significant amount of violence.
-That evening, Charles Edward attended a meal run by the party where Hitler spoke.
+That evening, Charles Edward attended a meal run by the party where Adolf Hitler spoke.
 The next day he shook hands with Hitler, becoming the first nobleman to publicly support him.
 Police investigated whether the former duke had encouraged his oldest son, Leopold, to join the Young German Order, an anti-semitic paramilitary organisation.
 In the autumn of 1923, it was reported in the press that Leopold had led a series of attacks on Jewish people in the area around Coburg, a number of incidents in the village of Autenhausen where Jewish farmers were seriously injured received particular attention.
 It was alleged that the former duke had bribed witnesses to protect his son from prosecution.

 In 1920, he hid Hermann Ehrhardt, a Freikorps commander and later leader of the Organisation Consul, in one of his castles with a store of weapons, after Ehrhardt participated in the unsuccessful Kapp Putsch against the government.
 Büschel suggests that Ehrhardt, who was unhappy with Wilhelm and his heir, Crown Prince Wilhelm, may have wanted to make Charles Edward the monarch of the entirety of Germany.
 In 1923, the value of the German mark collapsed.
 Both the radical left and right of politics saw this as an opportunity to change the system of government.
 Communists tried to start a revolution in Thuringia and Saxony.
 Ehrhart and 5,000 followers—including Charles Edward's eldest son—responded by preparing to march into Thuringia.
 The federal German government then removed the left-wing state governments in those areas reestablishing its authority from the perspective of public opinion.
 While Charles Edward was irritated by the unsuccessful Beer Hall Putsch by the Nazi Party a short time later because it disrupted Ehrhart's own attempts to take power—the leader of Bavaria, Gustav von Kahr, had been planning a coup against the federal government with Ehrhart before Hitler began a coup against him—the former duke did hide Nazis in one of his castles afterwards.